FailAcademy/learning/wdp-vancouver/_lessons/week-04/01-intro-to-es2105.md

 ## Learning Objectives

-- Learn the major diffrences between ECMAScript 5 and ECMAScript 6.
+- Learn the major differences between ECMAScript 5 and ECMAScript 6.
 - Learn the basics of how to build JavaScript applications using ES2015 & Gulp.

 ---